Wharram Percy

-Wharram Percy is a deserted medieval village and former civil parish near Malton, North Yorkshire, on the western edge of the chalk Wolds of North Yorkshire, England.
+Wharram Percy is a deserted medieval village and former civil parish near Wharram-le-Street, now in the parish of Wharram, on the western edge of the chalk Wolds of North Yorkshire, England.
 It is about 1 mi south of Wharram-le-Street and is signposted from the Beverley to Malton road (B1248).
-Wharram Percy was part of the East Riding of Yorkshire until the 1974 boundary changes.
 In 1931 the parish had a population of 40.

+It was part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

 The earthworks of the village have been known for many years, and outlines of house platforms were drawn onto the first Ordnance Survey six-inch maps of Yorkshire published in 1854.
 The site was researched each summer by combined teams of archaeologists, historians and even botanists, from about 1950 to 1990 after it was singled out for study in 1948 by Professor Maurice Beresford of the University of Leeds.

 The site is now in the care of Historic England (formerly English Heritage).

 History

 Although the site seems to have been settled since prehistory, the village appears to have been most active from the 10th to the 12th centuries.
+The name Wharram possibly derives from the plural form of either the Old English hwer meaning 'cauldron', or the Old Norse hvarf meaning 'bend'.
 The Domesday Book of 1086 records it as 'Warran' or 'Warron'.
 The suffix 'Percy' stems from the prominent, aristocratic family that owned the area during the Middle Ages.